I am very passionate about studying plants and flowers. I love to garden in my free time.

 This is the first use most people think of.
 You can eat the fruit of a coconut tree, and this is the plant's most common use.
 Coconuts can be eaten either raw or cooked, and they are rich in vitamins, minerals, and powerful antioxidants.

 Additionally, coconut milk is an excellent hair conditioner.
 You can apply the coconut milk to your hair and scalp and rinse after a few minutes.
-This will make your hair soft and shiny and improves the health of hair by reducing hair fall.
-Coconut milk is also an ideal ingredient to be added in homemade face masks in place of water.
+This will make your hair soft and shiny, and it can improve the health of hair by reducing hair fall.
+Coconut milk is also an ideal ingredient to be added to homemade face masks in place of water.

 The fruits can also be turned into coconut flour, which is available in markets nowadays.
 The flour is often used as a gluten-free substitute.